markberridge/jekyll-now/_posts/2015-1-6-Hello-World.md

 title: Hello World!
 ---

-I'm a coding Architect living in Sheffield, UK.
-I've been designing software and writing code professionally since 1999.
-I'm currently working at learndirect building a micro-service based web platform using Linux, Java, JavaScript and HTML5 technologies.
-I’m passionate about building software with clean, testable and maintainable code designed for operational use.
+A coding Architect living in Sheffield, UK; I've been designing, building and testing software professionally since 1999.
+I'm currently working at learndirect, building a micro-service based web platform using Linux, Puppet, Java, AngularJS and REST technologies.
+I'm passionate about building software which, while clean, testable and maintainable, is designed to meet end-user needs and is fit for operational use.
+I am an agile evangelist dedicated to affect organisational change by delivering solutions driven out of close collaboration.